Find out what's happening

-1. Shared path from Newport Beach to The Serpentine
+1. Newport Beach to The Serpentine: New shared pathway

-2. Bilgola Foreshore Link – improved pedestrian connection from Bilgola carpark to Allen Avenue
+2. Bilgola Foreshore Link: Enhanced pedestrian access from Bilgola carpark to Allen Avenue

 Additional funding opportunities will be sought in order to complete the wider program of works in future years.